sinaptia/ruby_llm-evals/README.md

 end
 ```

 Now you should be able to browse to `/prompt_bench/` and create, test, compare, and improve your LLM prompts.
-Continue reading to see how a typical workflow looks like, and how you can leverage your app's data to add eval examples to your prompts.
+Continue reading to see how a typical workflow looks like, and how you can leverage your app's data to add samples to your prompts.

 ![prompts](./assets/prompts.png)
 ![eval_results](./assets/eval_results.png)